It’s a great day to learn more about the health benefits of basil.

 Basil leaves are also claimed to be effective in lowering blood sugar levels in people who have issues with diabetes.

-According to a study in Evidence-Based Complementary and Alternative Medicine, basil is a natural, safe way of assisting in normalizing blood glucose levels and blood pressure.
+According to a study, basil is a natural, safe way of assisting in normalizing blood glucose levels and blood pressure.

 You can try drinking basil tea regularly to check if it helps you manage your diabetic symptoms.